 After certain elevation, the humidity in the tropical lowland non-exist.
 Temperature can go as low as 4 C. The terrain is extremely challenging as 50 degrees climb.
 Pushing the body to its limit.
 The last trek to the summit keeps getting harder.
 With a kilometer of continuous climbs on steep terrain.

 The reward for such a rigorous hike is the diverse views offer by Mount Rinjani.
 Hikers will pass a recently restored traditional village.
 Who inhibiting an ancient caldera called Sembalun Lawang.
 Dark and dense forests are the early sight for hikers who depart from Senaru.

 Where long-tailed macaque monkeys accompanying along the journey.
 At one point climbers will also pass through savannah grasslands, waterfalls, a sea of volcanic sand, and rocky canyons.
 But the summit waits with its special vista.
 Expect for a breathtaking sunrise.

 After the sun is up, the spectacular view of Bali Island and Java sea seen from above the clouds.
 Below, the crescent-shaped crater lake sits magnificently with its deep turquoise water.
 The new mountain, called Gunung Barujari, stands beside the lake, still growing.

 Mount Rinjani Crater Lake And Hot Springs

-Descent toward Segara Anak lake is the second most difficult challenge after the climb to the summit.
-At 2000 m elevations, the lake provides rocky and strenuous trek going down.
+The descent toward Segara Anak lake is the second most difficult challenge after the climb to the summit.
+At 2000 m elevations, the lake provides a rocky and strenuous trek going down.
 Sharp sulfuric rocks demand more of climbers’ concentration.
 Even with full focus, it’s hard to pass this trek without some scratches and bruises.